 The Board has established a Remuneration Committee, the terms of reference of which are available to shareholders.
-Membership is solely made up of Non-Executive Directors including two Independent Non-Executive directors, Phil White, who chairs the Committee and the Board and John Gittins, Independent Director.
+During the year, membership was solely made up of Non-Executive Directors including two Independent Non-Executive directors, Phil White, who chaired the Committee and the Board and John Gittins, Independent Director.
 The Company does not, therefore, comply with section D.2.1. of the Code.
-The Board is confident, however, that Phil White provides independent and objective chairmanship of the Committee and that the Committee membership is effective and enables the successful discharge of the Committee's responsibilities.
+The Board is confident, however, that Phil White provided independent and objective chairmanship of the Committee and that the Committee membership was effective and enabled the successful discharge of the Committee's responsibilities.